 Establishing a quantitative baseline value that allows comparison with future levels if weakness is worsening

-2. For optimal antibody detection, specimen collection is recommended prior to initiation of immunosuppressant medication.
+1. For optimal antibody detection, specimen collection is recommended prior to initiation of immunosuppressant medication or intravenous immunoglobulin treatment.

 These results should only be interpreted in the appropriate clinical and electrophysiological context and are not diagnostic in isolation.

 Specimens should be collected prior to administration of immunosuppressant therapy as this may reduce the diagnostic sensitivity of the assay; the neurological diagnosis is further confounded if steroid myopathy develops.